Subscribe to updates

 Occupational Therapy Service Update

-The Board is also scheduled to receive an update on the Occupational Therapy (OT) service 260318 - 08 - Occupational Therapy Service Update.pdf.
-This report will brief the Board on challenges in delivering statutory OT contacts for children with Special Educational Needs and Disabilities (SEND), as outlined in their Education, Health, and Care Plans (EHCPs).
-It will detail the number of children who did not receive their full allocation of OT contacts during the academic year 2024/25 and outline a recovery plan.
-The report notes a national shortage of OTs, which has impacted service delivery.
-A recovery plan is in place, which includes commissioning additional capacity from the independent therapy market and assessing the therapy needs of affected children.
+This report was intended to brief the Board on challenges in delivering Occupational Therapy (OT) statutory contacts for children with Special Educational Needs and Disabilities (SEND) as outlined in their Education, Health, and Care Plans (EHCPs).
+It was noted that approximately 400 children and young people did not receive their full allocation of OT contacts in the academic year 2024/25.
+The report detailed a recovery plan to address this backlog, including commissioning additional capacity from the independent therapy market and ensuring appropriate therapy is provided by the end of the Spring term.

 Board Planner & Future Agenda Items